odoo/documentation/applications/accounting/overview/main_concepts/in_twenty20.rst

 * European accounting where expenses are accounted at the vendor invoice.
-* Storno accounting (Italy) where refund invoices have negative credit/debit instead of a reverting the original journal items.
+* Storno accounting (Italy) where refund invoices have negative credit/debit instead of a reversing entry for the original journal items.

 Twenty20 also have modules to comply with IFRS rules.